 A Bullet Journal Setup – The Beginner Barebones

-When I scaled all this back, I realised that the system is where the satisfaction comes from and I should really be focusing on function over form.
-I was then able to attempt my own bullet journal, bujo for short.
+When I scaled all this back, I realized that the system is where the satisfaction comes from and I should really be focusing on function over form.
+I was then able to attempt my own bullet journal setup, bujo for short.
 Or to be trendy.